 That’s a pretty short trip for me, considering I tend to spend a month or longer in each country I visit.
 That wasn’t in the cards for Iceland, but by splurging on certain things and saving on others, my buddy, Maksim, and I were able to enjoy the country with maximum freedom and minimal costs.

 My personal spend for 11 days in Iceland was $937 before the flight, or $93 per day.
+This was back in 2016, so the following price breakdown will include 2022 prices as well.
+Prices have increased since then, and the current per-day price is closer to $150 per day.

 Here’s the breakdown: